tychon/phrases/README.md

 The versions are indicated by the latest git tag.
 Major versions match the storage versions and are not backward compatible.

-* v2.1: Support sychronisation between multiple files.
+* v2.1: Support simple merging.
 * v2: Supports passphrases, key-pairs and binary data; appends random suffix to lockhash to change cipher on every write hiding small changes in plaintext.